voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 Since few of us can vote on every bill, United also lets you select personal delegates for when you don't vote directly.
 Empower the people you trust to help represent your voice.

 Every vote cast and delegate chosen gets us one step closer to a truly representative Congress.

-As we grow in numbers, we'll be able to run and elect a new type of legislator — [Liquid Democracy Candidates](/2017/07/04/running-liquid-democracy-candidates/) — pledged to vote on *every* bill according their districts' liquid democracy.

-This is all part of our plan to make liquid democracy possible, in a grassroots way, without waiting on Congress to pass a new law or Constitutional amendment.

 So join us.
 [Sign up](https://united.vote/join) today, if you haven't already.